 While Clerk Herron and Chair Wong could conceivably have remained ignorant regarding the relevant contents of the record-retention manual Nevada provides local governments, full knowledge and candid reporting to the board of those regulations would seem to be a core, ethical responsibility of IVGID General Counsel Guinasso.

 The above link goes to a key page of the 2016 Nevada Local Government Retention Schedule.
 The complete 455-page document is online here.
-The entire August 22 IVGID board meeting can be livestreamed from these two linke: First part and Second part.
+The entire August 22 IVGID board meeting can be livestreamed from these two links: First part and Second part.

 Nevada Journal’s initial story on IVGID’s effort to not comply with state public record law was published August 23.
 It can be accessed here.